railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	through two of the buttons in the toolbar at the top of the list – Print and Action.

 Partners are used throughout the OpenERP system in other documents.
 For example, the menu :menuselection:`Sales --> Sales Orders` brings up all the Sales Orders in list view.
-Open an order in form view and click the name of a partner while the form is still read-only.
-You will get the Partner form.
+Open an order in form view and click the name of a partner, even when the form is read-only.
+The Partner form will open.

-.. tip:: Right clicks and shortcuts
+.. tip:: Right-clicks and shortcuts

 	In the GTK client you do not get hyperlinks to other document types.
 Instead, you can right-click in a list view to show the linked fields (that is fields having a link to other forms) on that line.

-	In the web client you will see hyperlink shortcuts on several of the fields on a form that is in Read- Only mode, so that you can move onto the form for those entries.
-When the web form is in Edit mode, you can instead right-click with the mouse button in the field, to get all of the linked fields in a pop-up menu just as you would with the GTK client.
+	In the web client you will see hyperlink shortcuts on several of the fields on a form in Read- Only mode, allowing you to be taken directly to the corresponding form.
+When the web form is in Edit mode, you can instead right-click the mouse button in the field, to get all of the linked fields in a pop-up menu just as you would with the GTK client.

-	You can quickly try this out by going to any one of the sales orders in :menuselection:`Sales --> Sales Orders` and seeing what you can reach from the :guilabel:`Customer` field on that sales order form using either the web client with the form in both read-only and in edit mode, or with the GTK client.
+	You can quickly give this a try by going to any one of the sales orders in :menuselection:`Sales --> Sales Orders`.
+See where you can go from the :guilabel:`Customer` field using either the web client with the form in both read-only and in edit mode, or with the GTK client.

 .. figure:: images/familiarization_sale_partner.png